 While secure tenure creates a sense of ownership and can serve as an incentive to protect forests and invest in their sustainable management, the opposite tends to be true as well: weak tenure security often results in poor management and loss of the resource.
 Clear enforceable rights of exclusion are a key element of forest tenure that allows the rights holder to resist outside interference.
-Likewise, clear and secure tenure increases accountability and has been found to reduce certain drivers since the rights holder is also the bearer of responsibility.8

-In many UN-REDD partner countries, customary tenure rights over forests are an important consideration.
-Customary use rights may be understood as the access, control and use of land according to long-standing principles, values, customs and traditions, including seasonal or cyclical use, which operate outside the formal legal system.
+Likewise, clear and secure tenure increases accountability and has been found to reduce certain drivers since the rights holder is also the bearer of responsibility.8 according to long-standing principles, values, customs and traditions, including seasonal or cyclical use, which operate outside the formal legal system.
 These rights are associated with traditional land administration institutions and customary law that define how rights are allocated and protected.
 When forest land that is considered under a National REDD+ Strategy is customarily owned or occupied, e.g. when there is overlap of logging or agricultural concessions and illegal logging on customary lands, the full participation of customary landholders is essential.